Our “Forever protected” series shares why each and every one belongs in Ontario Parks. In today’s post, Alistair MacKenzie tells us Pinery’s story.

 6. Tufted Titmouse (Baeolophus bicolor)

-The playful character of the Tufted Titmouse makes it easy to understand why birders and visitors alike are thrilled to spot one.
+The playful character of the Tufted Titmouse makes it easy to understand why birders are thrilled to spot one.

 7. Pitcher’s Thistle (Cirsium pitcheri)